You want smart political talk without the meltdowns?

 I think it was all obtained legally.

-It appears most of this occurred from what I've seen in November, December, and January during during the transition.
+It appears most of this occurred from what I've seen in November, December, and January during the transition.

-Are you saying that it was political surveillance of political opponents as the president has suggested in his tweets?
+Are you saying the surveillance, if it wasn't related to Russia or anything like that, are you saying that it was political surveillance of political opponents as the president has suggested in his tweets?

-What I've read bothers me, and I think it should bother the president himself and his team.
+What I've read bothers me, and I think it should bother the president himself and his team because I think some of it seems to be inappropriate.

-We don't know, we don't know who sent the taskings uh if the taskings were changed into what went into these intelligence reports.
+We don't know who sent the taskings, if the taskings were changed into what went into these intelligence reports, but we're going to try to find that out.

 All right, there you hear Devin Nunez.

-This is blockbuster information, and what did they know?
+This is blockbuster information and what did they know?

 When did they know it?